salcad/graph-app/README.md

 ## Getting Started

+1. ```bash
+    npm install
+    ```

-1. Create a `.env.development` file in the root of the project.
+2. Create a `.env.development` file in the root of the project.

     ```bash
     NEXT_PUBLIC_API_BASE_URL=http://localhost:8080
     ```

-2. Run the development server.
+3. Run the development server.

     ```bash
     npm run dev
     ```

-3. To build and run the project in production mode.
+4. To build and run the project in production mode.

     ```bash
     npm run build